Consulting with a Conscience™

 1. The Case of the Missing Mobile Device Management (MDM)

-Using personal mobiles for work, outside firewall-protected offices, has become the new norm.
-Employees unintentionally downloading destructive payloads are allowing hackers to look for open sessions, which in turn gives them access to company IT infrastructure.
+Using personal mobiles for work outside firewall-protected offices, has become the new norm.
+Employees unintentionally downloading destructive payloads are allowing hackers to look for open sessions, giving them access to the company's IT infrastructure.

-In the webinar, Joshi and Rogerson discussed companies that thought an enabled multi factor identification (MFA) protocol would protect them from hackers.
-But these companies had not turned off their legacy protocols.
+In the webinar, Joshi and Rogerson discussed companies that thought an enabled multi-factor identification (MFA) protocol would protect them from hackers.
+However, these companies had not turned off their legacy protocols.
 This meant that there were no checks and balances in place, rendering their MFAs virtually useless.
 They had mistakenly believed that with their mobile device management (MDM) protocols in place, everything would be automatically secured.

 MDMs usually only perform managerial tasks, like updating software patches and antivirus software.
 They don’t create a digital divide that keeps a user’s personal and corporate profiles separate.
 By taking control of the user’s personal profile, the hackers gained access to the corporate side.
 To avoid this, appropriate firewalls and correct protocols must be in place to keep your company safe from attacks.